thedmi/capsule/docs/docs/30_usage.md

 In case the cancellation leads to an `OperationCanceledException` being thrown out of the capsule implementation, the same behavior as outlined in [excpetion handling](#exception-handling) applies.

 In any case, cancellation does not remove the invocation from the queue or otherwise change synchronization behavior.

+### Disposable Capsules

+In case your capsule implementation manages disposable resources, you may need to make the capsule disposable, too.
+Depending on your usage patterns, there are two possibilities to achieve this:

+The recommended approach is to implement `IAsyncDisposable`.
+Like this, you'll be able to treat the dispose operation the same way as other methods.
+The `DisposeAsync()` method can be exposed with `[Expose]`, invocations will then flow through the invocation queue as expected.
+In case the capsules are registered with DI, you may want to use `AwaitCompletionOrPassThroughIfQueueClosed` synchronization mode to avoid deadlocks on app shutdown (see [synchronization modes](#synchronization-modes) for details).

+Another possibility is to implement `IDisposable` and expose the `Dispose()` method with synchronization mode `PassThrough`.
+With this approach, `Dispose()` will be called synchronously, thread-safety is not guaranteed.
+However, for cases where `Dispose()` is only called by DI on app shutdown, this may be a suitable solution for you, because Capsule hosting will have terminated and processed all invocation queue by the time DI calls `Dispose()`.

 ## Opt-In Features